shoaibb/jupyter-singularity/README.md

 # Singularity image for Conda and Jupyter

+This repo can be used to create a Singularity image for miniconda (with python 3.9) and jupyter.
+The image file can be used to run jupyter lab or notebook with some packages that are specified in the `requirements.txt` file.
+The created image file will be approx. 900MB in size.

+### Steps to build the image:

 - Step 1: Clone this repo: `git clone https://github.com/shoaibb/jupyter-singularity.git`
 - Step 2: cd to the cloned repo dir: `cd jupyter-singularity`
 - Step 3: Build singularity img using: `sudo singularity build jupyter.sif jupyter.def`

+### Running jupyter from the image file:

-Now you can run jupyter notebook or jupyter lab from the built image.
+You can run jupyter notebook or jupyter lab from the built image.
 By default, the image can be used to run jupyter lab using the command:

 `./jupyter.sif`